1. Introduction

 To learn about the visual components such as Text, Image, Chart, and other visual elements, head over to our Guide to Components.

-1.1 The workflow for template design and PDF generation
+The steps of design and PDF generation

 The followings are the 4 simple steps to design PDF templates and generate PDF documents: